FastAPI

 Return the container associated with the given application.

-This is the instance created via wireup.create_async_container
+This is the instance created via wireup.create_async_container.

 Use this when you need the container outside of the request context lifecycle.